 Warren is a somewhat small city located in the state of Pennsylvania.
 With a population of 9,334 people and six constituent neighborhoods, Warren is the 117th largest community in Pennsylvania.
-Warren has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Warren has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Warren is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Warren is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Warren who work in office and administrative support (16.79%), management occupations (9.86%), and sales jobs (9.23%).
+Unlike some cities, Warren isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Warren are a mix of both white- and blue-collar jobs.
+Overall, Warren is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Warren who work in office and administrative support (15.24%), management occupations (11.15%), and sales jobs (10.61%).

-The percentage of people in Warren who are college-educated is somewhat higher than the average US community of 21.84%: 25.36% of adults in Warren have at least a bachelor's degree.
+The education level of Warren citizens is a little higher than the average for US cities and towns: 24.68% of adults in Warren have at least a bachelor's degree.

 The people who call Warren home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Warren residents report their race to be White, followed by Black or African-American.
+The greatest number of Warren residents report their race to be White, followed by Asian.
 Important ancestries of people in Warren include Irish, Italian, English, and Swedish.

 The most common language spoken in Warren is English.
-Other important languages spoken here include German and Italian.
+Other important languages spoken here include Urdu and Spanish.